AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_prop.md

 4. Choose [ADJUST] then [HELPER] from the menu, and the [AV]helper stick will rez.
 5. Choose [NEW] from the menu, then choose [PROP].
 6. Choose your prop object from the menu and the prop object will rez inworld.
 7. Move the prop object with the SL building tools to where you want it to rez inworld, then click [SAVE].
-Props can rez a maximum of 10 meters from the centre of the prim.
+Props can rez a maximum of 10 metres from the border of the prim.
 8. Repeat for each prop.
 9. When you have finished saving all your props, click [DUMP] to output your settings into chat.
 10. Copy-paste the [DUMP] result into your AVpos notecard, replacing the contents of the notecard.